-- 1. If the form is not already open, click the icon in the top bar > Configurable Forms in the Views section, then select a form. - icon in the Actions section of the Form Elements palette to expand it. - 3.
-Drag and drop the Open a data visualization element to the canvas, which will automatically display the Add Component screen. - The Open a data visualization form action should only be added to forms į for existing object types.
-See Form Actions Overviewpage for more information. - 4.
-Enter text to display on the clickable button in the Button Text field. - 5.
+- 1. If the form is not already open, click the icon in the top bar > Configurable Forms in the Views section, then select a form. - 2.
+Click the icon in the Actions section of the Form Elements palette to expand it. - 3.
+Drag and drop the Open a data visualization element to the canvas, which will automatically display the Add Component screen.

+- 4. Enter text to display on the clickable button in the Button Text field. - 5.
 Select a data visualization from the Data Visualization dropdown menu.
 You can only select visualizations that are related to the current configurable form's object type.